-People also trade Bitcoin for fiat currency peer-to-peer either in person or over the internet.
-In the early days this was one of the few ways to buy or sell bitcoin.
-However, today this is a less common method due to the convenience offered by brokerages and exchanges, on top of the fraud and safety risks associated with buying from untrusted sellers or interacting with people in person.
+In the early days, this was one of the few ways to buy or sell bitcoin.
+Today this is a less common method due to the convenience offered by brokerages and exchanges, on top of the fraud and safety risks associated with buying from untrusted sellers or interacting with people in person.

 Bitcoin ATMs provide a way to purchase bitcoin at a physical kiosk, often located in a gas station or grocery store.
 Bitcoin ATMs often require you to scan an ID to fulfill compliance obligations.
 A buyer then inserts cash and gives the Bitcoin ATM an address to which to send bitcoin.
 It is worth noting that Bitcoin ATMs typically charge a significant premium over online brokerages.

 Derivatives are tradable securities that derive their value from an underlying asset like stocks, currencies, bonds, and commodities.
 The most common types of derivatives are futures, forwards, and options.
 Bitcoin derivatives are a good option for traders who are wary about being directly exposed to the Bitcoin price.

 Opening an Account at a Bitcoin Brokerage or Exchange

 Choosing Your Purchase Method

 For most people, purchasing bitcoin through an exchange or brokerage is the most ideal method.
 This is sometimes called “spot” buying, and consists of purchasing bitcoin by linking a bank account, debit/credit card or other payment method like PayPal to the exchange account.
 If you’re looking to purchase a large amount of bitcoin, consider a hardware wallet or other cold storage option, which provide greater security than hot wallets and internet-connected storage devices.